This book is available for sale if you like what you read.

 He thanked him and accepted the offer.
 He found a small room at the back and converted it into a bedroom, made a sitting and cooking area, and that was it.
 He doesn’t have to worry about renting a place.
 The work was an entry-level job where all he’s to do is to keep the whole place in order every day and help the other mechanics, a process through which he’ll learn to become a mechanic in the long run.
 Other than that his new employer had suggested that finding him a local partner won’t be difficult, but it could take some time and that could improve his situation if he gets married.

-Life wasn’t bad because he was learning fast to become a mechanic and he was also saving money from the meagre pay he was making.
+Life wasn’t bad because he was learning fast to become a mechanic and he was also saving money from the meager pay he was making.
 In fact, he was able to send money back home to his family that would make a huge difference in their lives.
 He doesn’t know where it’ll lead, but even if he doesn’t make it in Canada and returns to the USA, the skill he’s learning might entice someone to give him work without a paper.

 One day he was returning from grocery shopping and someone he recognizes from seeing him at the garage came out of a car.